melapisthebee/AI-Chat-Compressor/README.md

 - **Python Version**: 3.10 or higher
 - **Operating System**: Windows, macOS, Linux
-- **Network Connection**: A stable network connection is required (for downloading dependencies and accessing model services)
+- **Network Connection**: A stable network connection is required (for downloading dependencies.
+Afterwards you can go completely offline)

 #### 1. Installation